+'''

+refresh_token (string) Refresh Token for Globus Auth

+'''

+'''

+auth_client (AuthClient)

+AuthClient capable of using the refresh_token

+'''

-''' refresh_token (string) Refresh Token for Globus Auth auth_client (AuthClient) AuthClient capable of using the refresh_token access_token (string) Initial Access Token to use, only used if expires_at is also set expires_at (int) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch) on_refresh (callable) Will be called as fn(token_data) any time this authorizer fetches a new access token '''
+access_token (string) Initial Access Token to use, only used if expires_at is also set expires_at (int) Expiration time for the starting access_token expressed as a POSIX timestamp (i.e. seconds since the epoch)

+on_refresh (callable) Will be called as fn(token_data) any time this authorizer fetches a new access_token any client that inherits from BaseClient should be able to use a ClientCredentialsAuthorizer to act as the client itself.